 Alternatively, you may be able to specify the print quality setting from your software printer driver.
 In this case, the driver's setting is used for the next print.
 During the print, the front-panel setting changes temporarily to that from the driver, and then resumes its previous setting again.

-Working with media Loading sheet media
+Loading sheet media